System Design Space

 Length: 480 pages

-JJ Geewax's book on resource-oriented API design: contract patterns, change evolution, governance, and AIP practices.
+JJ Geewax's book on resource-oriented API design: standard methods, idempotency, contract evolution, compatibility, and API governance.

 Original